fpereiro/proof/notes.md

                                                         no letters α are on the tape.
 ```

 - PE: "These functions are not used elsewhere in Turing's paper.
-The Unviersal Machine requires a facility to "search and replace", and Turing next presents half a page of functions that begin with the letters cp ("compare") and cpe ("compare and erase").
+The Universal Machine requires a facility to "search and replace", and Turing next presents half a page of functions that begin with the letters cp ("compare") and cpe ("compare and erase").
 The final m-configurations in these functions are so long that Turing's explanations appear under each table instead of at the right."

 ```
 cp  (𝕮, 𝕬, 𝕰, α, β)                f' (cp1 (𝕮, 𝕬, β), f (𝕬, 𝕰, β), α)